Payero/react-projects/README.md

 * **let**: Should be used to set local scope to a function or set of curly brackets
 * **var**: Last resort as it makes the variable global and is not recommended

 One great feature ES6 has is the availability to extract values from an object, take a look at the example below.
+This is called destructuring an object.

 ```JavaScript
 const person = {
   name: 'Oscar',